sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 7. *Registry:* All of the possible interactions with the SDMX registry services are supported using SDMX-ML interfaces.
-All but one of these documents are based on a synchronous exchange of documents – a “request” message answered by a “response” message.
-There are two basic types of request – a “Submit”, which writes metadata to the registry services, and a “Query”, which is used to discover that metadata.
+All but one of these documents are based on a synchronous exchange of documents – a "request" message answered by a "response" message.
+There are two basic types of request – a "Submit", which writes metadata to the registry services, and a "Query", which is used to discover that metadata.
 Registry interactions provide formats for all types of provisioning metadata, as well as for subscription/notification, structural metadata, and data and metadata registration.
 The